cx1208/ChengXuSJTU.github.io/_pages/about.md

 # Biography
 ---
 I am now an Assistant Professor in [School of Computer Science and Engineering](https://cs.njust.edu.cn) of [Nanjing University of Science and Technology](https://www.njust.edu.cn), where I am a member of [IMAG](https://imag-njust.net).
 I received my doctoral degree from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) under the supervision of Dr. [Quanshi Zhang](http://qszhang.com/#) in 2023, and received my B.E. degree from [Xiamen University](https://www.xmu.edu.cn) in 2018.
-Morever, I have served as the reviewer for top-tier conferences, including NeurIPS, ICLR, CVPR, and ICML.
+Morever, I have served as the reviewer for top-tier conferences/journals, including NeurIPS, ICLR, CVPR, ICML, and TMLR.